z4l1nux/AISVSwise/1.0/en/0x10-C05-Access-Control-and-Identity.md

 ## C5.1 Identity Proofing & Federation

+Establish strong, IdP-backed identities for all humans and services, enforce MFA/step-up for sensitive actions, and align onboarding with NIST 800-63-3 IAL-2 to make sure every principal is who they claim to be.

 | # | Description | Level | Role |
 |:--------:|---------------------------------------------------------------------------------------------------------------------|:---:|:---:|
 | **5.1.1** | **Verify that** all human users and service principals authenticate through a centralized enterprise IdP (OIDC/SAML) and that identities are mapped 1:1 to tokens (no shared secrets). | 1 | D/V |